Philadelphia Sexual Abuse Attorneys

 To date, the experienced medical and legal teams of The Beasley Firm have been awarded over $2 billion dollars on behalf of catastrophically injured victims and their families.
 Our sexual abuse attorneys have handled some of the highest profile cases in Pennsylvania against psychiatrists, medical providers, clergy, teachers, business owners, coaches, trainers, and other sexual predators.

 In addition to our experienced trial lawyers, we also have on staff two physicians and three registered nurses, one of whom is a certified rape counselor and sexual abuse crisis nurse.
-If you or your child has been a victim of sexual abuse, please use this contact form or call us at 1 (888) 823-5291 for free and strictly confidential consultation.
+If you or your child has been a victim of sexual abuse, call (215) 866-2424 to speak with leading Philadelphia sexual abuse attorneys.